AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/effects/key-frame-shapes.md

     changes you made will become visible.
 This means that if you want to you can preset what will happen when you stop the shape.

--   In \[LTP\] mode, changes of the same or higher priority will override the shape output.
+-   In <Keys.SoftKey>LTP</Keys.SoftKey> mode, changes of the same or higher priority will override the shape output.
 For example if your key frame shape is set to normal priority, firing a playback with normal priority will block the shape output.
 Killing the playback will restore the shape